kenhanscombe/ukbtools/docs/index.md

 <br>

-## 6. Read and write
+## Read and write

-`ukbtools` includes functions to write phenotype and covariate files for [BGENIE](https://jmarchini.org/bgenie/) and [PLINK](https://www.cog-genomics.org/plink2). __BGENIE__ phenotype and covariate files are space-delimited, include column names, and have missing values coded as -999.
+__ukbtools__ includes functions to write phenotype and covariate files for [BGENIE](https://jmarchini.org/bgenie/) and [PLINK](https://www.cog-genomics.org/plink2). __BGENIE__ phenotype and covariate files are space-delimited, include column names, and have missing values coded as -999.
 They must also be in .sample file order. `ukb_gen_write_bgenie` sorts input data to match .sample file id order and writes the data to disk.

 ```